MegaaDev/MegaaDev/README.md

 ## About Me

-- 💻 Full-stack developer with MERN stack expertise
+- 💻 Full-stack developer with MERN stack, Spring boot expertise
+- ☑️ Freelanced projects which solved and improved companies flow
+- ✅ Working on Startups and tackling real life problems
 - 🚀 Learning and experimenting with DevOps tools and practices
 - 🎨 UI/UX enthusiast with a knack for designing beautiful front-end websites
 - 📚 Lifelong learner with a thirst for knowledge
 - 🌐 Constantly exploring new technologies and frameworks

 ## What You'll Find Here